floehopper/rails-on-nix/README.md

     cd rails-on-nix
     vagrant up

-* Takes quite a while!
+* Takes quite a while (~12 mins on my 3.1 GHz Dual-Core Intel Core i7 MacBook Pro).

 * Installs the Nix package manager.

-* Runs a Nix shell which makes Ruby, the bundled gems, and their OS package dependencies available.
+* Uses an ephemeral Nix shell to generate the `Gemfile.lock`, `gemset.nix` & `shell.nix` files to make the Rails gem, its dependent gems, and its dependent OS packages available.

-* Runs `rails webpacker:install` within this shell to complete the setup of the Rails app.
+* From within the Nix shell specified by the `gemset.nix` & `shell.nix` files generated in the previous step, generates a new Rails app, `my-rails-app`.

-### Run the Rails server

-On your local machine, run:

-    vagrant ssh

-On the VM, run:

-    cd /vagrant
-    nix-shell
-    rails server --binding 0.0.0.0
+* Within the Rails app sub-directory, uses another ephemeral Nix shell to generate the `Gemfile.lock`, `gemset.nix` & `shell.nix` files to make the gems bundled in the Rails app, their dependent gems, and their dependent OS packages available.

+* Within the Rails app sub-directory, from within the Nix shell specified by the `gemset.nix` & `shell.nix` files generated in the previous step, installs webpacker, creates & migrates the databases, runs the tests, and runs the Rails server in the background.

 ### View website